1egoman/biome/README.md

+# Biome
+Biome is a tool to create isolated containers for your app's environment variables.

 <img src="https://raw.githubusercontent.com/1egoman/biome/master/resources/logo.png" style="width: 300px;" />

 [![CircleCI](https://circleci.com/gh/1egoman/biome.svg?style=shield)](https://circleci.com/gh/1egoman/biome)

-Biome is a tool to create isolated containers for your app's environment variables.

 Typically, one stores all their environment variables in `.env` (or something similar), and sources them in before running their app.
 This is bad for two reasons: